Table of Contents

 Objective

-The Detection Attribution Modeling (DAM) Navigator serves the goal to orient users looking methods for detecting and disentangling the drivers of observed biodiversity change.
-It situates methods, both widespread methods used in ecological studies and approaches inherited from causal inference or econometrics, against an ordered set of criteria.
+NaviDAM (the Detection and Attribution Modeling Navigator) serves the goal to orient users looking methods for detecting and disentangling the drivers of observed biodiversity change.
+It situates methods, both widespread methods used in ecological studies and approaches inherited from causal inference or econometrics, against a set of criteria.

 Website structure